 All opioids work similarly in the same parts of the brain.
 When doctors reduced opioid prescriptions, users sought alternatives like heroin.
 If they were chemically dependent on prescription opioids, they might have turned to heroin to help with cravings or withdrawal symptoms.

 Heroin is a highly addictive drug derived from morphine.
-It’s obtained from opium poppy plants.
-Not only is it often cheaper than prescription pills, but the effects are also more potent.
+Not only is it often cheaper and more available than prescription pills, but the effects are also more potent.